 Who Is Woody Harrelson?

 Woody Harrelson's big break came in 1985, when he was cast as sweet, dim-witted bartender Woody Boyd on the wildly popular sitcom Cheers.
 His performance earned him five Emmy nominations and a win for Outstanding Supporting Actor in a Comedy Series.
 Harrelson moved into film and has had an impressive run, in films such as Natural Born Killers, The Thin Red Line, No Country for Old Men and the popular Hunger Games franchise.
-Harrelson has also won accolades for his role on the HBO crime series True Detective.
+Harrelson also won accolades for his role on the HBO crime series True Detective.

 Movies and TV Shows